-Read time 8 minutes
+Read Time: 8 minutes

-Summary: A corrupt or unhealthy Exchange database can lead to data inaccessibility.
-Exchange administrators need to be proactive and prepare recovery and repair strategies beforehand to avoid such situations with minimum downtime.
-This article guides you through the easy process explaining how you can efficiently repair corrupt EDB file and restore your Exchange Server with Eseutil (Microsoft’s utility) and Kernel for Exchange Server Recovery tool.
+Summary: A corrupt or unhealthy EDB can lead to data inaccessibility.
+Exchange administrators need to be proactive and prepare repair strategies beforehand to avoid such situations with minimum downtime.
+There are two methods available to restore Exchange database to a healthy state: with Microsoft’s Eseutil utility and using a professional Exchange Server Recovery tool.

-This Exchange database shows obstructions in mounting until you completely fix the corruption and repair corrupt EDB file.
+This Exchange server database shows obstructions in mounting until you completely fix the corruption and repair corrupt EDB file.
 Let’s go through this article and learn about EDB corruption in detail and how we can resolve it from the server.

 Repairing Exchange database corruption is crucial to make the email communication and data accessible to all users.
 Here is why it’s essential to repair EDB file: